John Safran: 1997–1998: Race Around the World

 Safran's first experience of national fame came via Race Around the World, a television competition for young documentarians run by the ABC.
-In his audition tape, Safran was required to submit ten seconds of black, but instead he submitted ten seconds of Black Sabbath.
+In his audition tape, Safran was required to submit ten seconds of black, but instead he submitted ten seconds of yellow.

 Safran started the race off timid and tame, being locked inside an Osaka subway station in his first entry.
 However, he quickly broke what he called the "fear barrier" to film his now famous segments.
-He ran streaking naked through the streets of Jerusalem wearing only the scarf and beanie of his favourite football club, St Kilda to prove that God is Jewish (St Kilda's only Grand Final win fell on the same day as Yom Kippur).
+He ran streaking naked through the streets of Jerusalem wearing only the scarf and beanie of his favourite football club, St Kilda, to prove that God is Jewish (St Kilda's only Grand Final win fell on the same day as Yom Kippur).
 He was baptised and placed a Voodoo curse on his ex-girlfriend in the Ivory Coast.
-He snuck into Disneyland via a work area and attached information plaques he made about founder Walt Disney to a display (highlighting little known Disney "facts" such as Walt Disney's alleged early support for Adolf Hitler) and got a Catholic priest to review death metal music.
+He sneaked into Disneyland via a work area and attached information plaques he made about founder Walt Disney to a display (highlighting little-known Disney "facts" such as Walt Disney's alleged early support for Adolf Hitler) and got a Catholic priest to review death metal music.

 Safran's segments scored well with both the judges and the public audience, Safran topped the viewer poll.
-He was, however, disqualified for a segment taped in a confessional booth (the program forbade hidden camera footage), the disqualification of the segment and subsequent loss of points meant that he finished last in the first season of Race Around the World.
+He was, however, disqualified for a segment taped in a confessional booth (the program forbade hidden camera footage); the disqualification of the segment and subsequent loss of points meant that he finished last in the first season of Race Around the World.